nikocapp56/Active-Directory-Deployment-and-User-Access-Management-in-Azure/README.md

 </p>

 <h1>Active Directory Infrastructure Setup in Azure</h1>
 This project demonstrates setting up the foundational infrastructure required for an Active Directory environment in the cloud using Microsoft Azure.
-The goal is to replicate an on-premises-style network by deploying and configuring virtual machines all within a secure, Azure-hosted virtual network.
+The goal is to replicate an on-premises-style network by deploying and configuring the essential Azure resources (virtual machines, virtual networks, and resource groups) all within a secure, Azure-hosted virtual network.

 <h2>Environments and Technologies Used</h2>